jg8481/robotframework-scala-remote-library/README.md

 - I was inspired by the simplicity of the example Thomas Jaspers made.
 - Instead of hiding this Scala example on my local machine, I prefer to share it.

-## Coming Soon
+## Working On The Following

 I will be doing a lot of experiments and improvements.
-The following are coming soon...
 - Docker and docker-compose capability
 - ~~sbt capability~~ (Please use Maven.
 For more details go to --> https://github.com/jg8481/robotframework-scala-remote-library/issues/1)
 - Experiments with Scala Native